DCT

 • consisting essentially of a 100% hydroprocessed high sulfur heavy marine fuel oil,

-• wherein prior to hydroprocessing, the starting high sulfur fuel is compliant with ISO 8217:2017, is of merchantable quality, and has a sulfur content greater than 0.5% by weight,
+• wherein prior to hydroprocessing, the high sulfur heavy marine fuel oil is compliant with ISO 8217:2017 and is of merchantable quality as a residual marine fuel oil but has a sulfur content greater than 0.5% by weight,

-• and wherein the resulting low sulfur fuel is also compliant with ISO 8217:2017, is of merchantable quality, and has a sulfur content less than 0.5% by weight.
+• and wherein the resulting low sulfur heavy marine fuel oil is also compliant with ISO 8217:2017, is of merchantable quality, and has a sulfur content less than 0.5% by weight.

 The Invention Explained

-• The Patented Solution: The patent claims a multi-step process for treating high-sulfur HMFO to make it a suitable feedstock for other refinery units, such as cokers or fluid catalytic crackers (’141 Patent, Abstract).
-The process comprises mixing the feedstock HMFO with an "Activating Gas," contacting the mixture with catalysts under reactive conditions, and then performing a series of separations to isolate the desired "Product Heavy Marine Fuel Oil" from gaseous components and byproducts (’141 Patent, Abstract, FIG. 1).
-The claims recite specific physical and chemical properties for both the input feedstock and the output product.
+• The Patented Solution: The patent claims a process for upgrading high-sulfur HMFO into a more valuable feedstock for use in other refinery units, such as cokers or fluid catalytic crackers.
+The process involves mixing the HMFO with an "Activating Gas" (e.g., hydrogen), contacting the mixture with catalysts under specified reactive conditions, and performing a multi-step separation to yield a "Product Heavy Marine Fuel Oil" with significantly reduced sulfur (’141 Patent, Abstract; col. 9:26-32).
+The claims precisely define the physical and chemical properties of both the input feedstock and the resulting output product according to ISO standards.

 Key Claims at a Glance

-• a subsequent separation step to separate residual gaseous and byproduct components from the liquid to yield a Product HMFO,
+• subsequently separating residual gaseous and byproduct components to yield a Product Heavy Marine Fuel Oil; and

-• wherein the starting feedstock and final product meet specific, detailed parameters for sulfur content, viscosity, density, and other properties per ISO standards.
+• The claim further requires that both the starting Feedstock and final Product meet extensive, specified parameters for sulfur content, viscosity, density, and other properties defined by ISO standards.

-• Technology Synopsis: This patent addresses the processing of "Distressed Fuel Oil Materials" (DFOM)—fuels that are off-specification or otherwise non-compliant with industry standards—into low-sulfur fuel ('709 Patent, Abstract).
-The invention is a multi-stage process that first uses a pre-treatment unit (e.g., a distillation column) to transform the DFOM into a suitable feedstock, which is then sent to a core hydroprocessing unit to remove contaminants like sulfur ('709 Patent, Abstract).
+• Technology Synopsis: The patent describes a process to convert "Distressed Fuel Oil Materials"—oils that are not compliant with industry standards and are thus unmerchantable—into a valuable low-sulfur fuel (’709 Patent, col. 7:51-64).
+It claims a multi-stage process that first uses a pre-treatment unit (such as a distillation column) to process the distressed material into a compliant feedstock, which is then hydroprocessed to remove sulfur (’709 Patent, Claim 1).

-• Accused Features: Plaintiff alleges that Defendants’ VLSFO product is made by a process of mixing high-sulfur fuel oil with hydrogen (an activating gas) and contacting it with a catalyst in a hydrotreater, thereby meeting the process limitations of the product-by-process claim (Compl. ¶¶123-130).
+• Accused Features: The complaint alleges that Defendants' VLSFO product is produced by a process that includes mixing hydrogen with a high-sulfur feedstock, contacting it with a fixed bed catalyst, and separating the resulting components, thereby allegedly practicing the claimed process steps (Compl. ¶¶126-129).

 III.
 The Accused Instrumentality